fommil/fpmortals/manuscript/under-review.md

 -   `Option[Boolean]` has 3 values, `Some[Boolean]` and `None` (`2+1`)

+The complexity of a total function is the number of functions that could exist to satisfy the types, the output complexity to the power of the input complexity:

+-   `Unit=>Boolean` has complexity 2
+-   `Boolean=>Boolean` has complexity 4
+-   `Option[Boolean]=>Option[Boolean]` has complexity 9
+-   `Boolean=>Int` is a mere quintillion going on a sextillion.
+-   `Int=>Boolean` is so big that if all implementations were assigned a unique number, each key would be 4GB.
+There may be more possible implementations than there are particles in the universe.

+In reality, `Int=>Boolean` will be something simple like `isOdd`, `isEven` or a `bitset`.
+Functions are complicated, so do not put functions on your ADTs unless absolutely necessary: perhaps it could be better replaced with a coproduct of the limited set of functions that are relevant.

+As a rule of thumb, it is a sign of a badly designed function when the complexity of a function's return value is larger than the product of its inputs, like a source of entropy.

+When your complexity is always "infinity in, infinity out" you should consider introducing more restrictive data types and performing validation closer to the point of input.
+A powerful technique to reduce complexity is *type refinement* which merits a dedicated chapter later in the book and allows the compiler to keep track of more information than the bytecode, e.g. if a number is within a specific bound.

+### Prefer Coproduct over Product

 An archetypal modelling problem that comes up a lot is when there are mutually exclusive configuration parameters `a`, `b` and `c`.
 The product `(a: Boolean, b: Boolean, c: Boolean)` has complexity 8